Many-Body Perturbation Theory for Driven Dissipative Quasiparticle Flows and Fluctuations

-The Lindbladian dynamics of driven and correlated systems can be analyzed using Nonequilibrium Green's Functions (NEGF)~\cite{svl-book_2025,kamenev_field_2011}, either through the path-integral formalism~\cite{Sieberer_2016,Fogedby2022,Thompson2023,sieberer2023} -- better suited for steady-state properties -- or the second-quantization formalism~\cite{Stefanucci2024}.
+{Although the Non-equilibrium Green's function (NEGF) formalism~\cite{svl-book_2025,kamenev_field_2011} can be combined with embedding schemes for a formally exact treatment of system-bath coupling~\cite{Meir_Wingreen_1992,Konig_Schoeller_Schon_1996,Myohanen_Stan_Stefanucci_van_Leeuwen_2009}}, non-Hermitian NEGF formulations for Lindbladian dynamics—based either through the path-integral formalism~\cite{Sieberer_2016,Fogedby2022,Thompson2023,sieberer2023,Maghrebi_Gorshkov_2016,Sieberer_Huber_Altman_Diehl_2014,Torre_Diehl_Lukin_Sachdev_Strack_2013} -- better suited for steady-state properties -- the second-quantization formalism~\cite{Stefanucci2024}, or the third-quantization approach for quadratic systems~\cite{McDonald_2023,Prosen_2008}, have only recently become available.
 Unlike exponentially scaling approaches such as the matrix product operator ansatz~\cite{cui_variational_2015} and quantum Monte Carlo methods~\cite{nagy_driven-dissipative_2018}, NEGF techniques offer systematic improvability, advantageous power-law scaling with system size, and they are well suited for material-specific predictions through first-principles calculations.
 Further, the nonlinear jump operators introduce a dissipation-induced interaction and, in principle, NEGF overcomes mean-field limitations by including diagrams beyond first order.
-This, in combination with the dissipative Kadanoff-Baym equations (KBE)~\cite{Stefanucci2024,blommel2025unified}, allows for real-time simulations of transient and relaxation dynamics.
+This, in combination with the dissipative KBE~\cite{Stefanucci2024,blommel2025unified}, allows for real-time simulations of transient and relaxation dynamics.
 Currently, however, the actual evaluation of the diagrams is cumbersome since the dissipation-induced interaction is \emph{nonlocal} in the Keldysh contour times and, due to the time asymmetry, inequivalent on the individual countour branches.
 This contour nonlocality becomes increasingly challenging when multiple dissipation channels are simultaneously active, thereby limiting the versatility and applicability of the formalism.

 In this work, we present a major development of many-body perturbation theory (MBPT) for open systems based on dissipative interaction lines emerging from particle flows and fluctuations.
 We demonstrate that this leads to a systematically improvable MBPT enabling a unified perturbative treatment of correlation and dissipation.
 Alongside introducing a new paradigm in MBPT, we uncover two novel Feynman rules that allow for a straightforward construction of a self-energy, and the theory of conserving diagrammatic approximations naturally follows.
 We exemplify this framework by presenting the dissipative version of the popular $GW$ approximation~\cite{Aryasetiawan1998,Schilfgaarde2006,Shishkin2007,Rostgaard2010,Setten2015,Reining2018}.
 Finally, recent progresses in numerical schemes that overcome the unfavorable scaling of KBE with the propagation time~\cite{G1_G2,joost_g1-g2_2020,EB_DynamicsGKBA,pavlyukh_time-linear_2022,perfetto_real_2022,perfetto_real-time_2023,Reeves2024} can be naturally incorporated into the formalism.